jacebenson/cedar/docs/versioned_docs/version-2.0/tutorial/chapter1/first-page.md

 # Our First Page

-Let's give our users something to look at besides the (awesome) Redwood welcome page (thanks [@alicelovescake](https://github.com/alicelovescake)!).
+Let's give our users something to look at besides the (awesome) Cedar welcome page (thanks [@alicelovescake](https://github.com/alicelovescake)!).
 We'll use the `redwood` command line tool to create a page for us:

 ```bash
 yarn redwood generate page home /